-We maintain a network of distribution centers and are planning to lease or build new distribution centers that will open in the Southeast in 2019, the Southwest in 2020, and the Midwest in 2021 to support our growth objectives.
+We maintain a network of distribution centers and are planning to lease or build new distribution centers over the next few years to support our growth objectives.
 Delays in opening these new distribution centers could adversely affect our future financial performance by slowing store growth, which may in turn reduce revenue growth, or by increasing transportation costs.
 In addition, distribution center-related construction entails risks that could cause delays and cost overruns, such as: shortages of materials or skilled labor; work stoppages; unforeseen construction, scheduling, engineering, environmental or geological problems; weather interference; fires or other casualty losses; and unanticipated cost increases.
 The completion date and ultimate cost of these projects could differ significantly from initial expectations due to construction-related or other reasons.
 We cannot guarantee that these distribution centers or any future operational projects will be completed on time or within established budgets.
 Additionally, potential ownership of these facilities and of additional facilities which we may lease, acquire, build and own in the future, entails risks of our ability to comply with regulations restricting the construction and operation of these facilities, as well as local community actions opposed to the location of our facilities at specific sites and the adoption of local laws restricting our operations and environmental regulations, which may impact our ability to find suitable locations, and increase the cost of sites and of constructing, leasing and operating our facilities.
 We also may have difficulty negotiating real estate purchase agreements or leases on acceptable terms.
 Failure to manage these and other similar factors effectively may affect our ability to timely build or lease new facilities, which could have a material adverse effect on our future growth and profitability.